-the hardest thing to catch really is a feeling.
-And yet, why must it be caught, why not just let it flow, go where it wants to. fly.
+the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 shobhona strolled in the garden, the bed of roses was brimming with the light pink variety banker dadu had sent with chhorda. she wondered if like banker dadu, she should leave everything and go away to kalimpong. live up in the hills, among flowers and oranges and quiet slopes; and children with dirty faces and red cheeks, who always smiled. banker dadu looked so happy. he came down to calcutta every year, but only for ten days. in between, he visited bonni dida, his sister, in giridih for a couple of days. then he was gone. taking with him that fresh crisp feeling, the laughter from the belly. the stories of ghosts who live up there behind the boulders and stones and even in some tea bushes.